DataRaptor/drift-discord/README.md

 ## Testing

 TODO: We have no testing on either service.
 Yolo? am I right?
 Nah jks.
 Both services have to be tested if they want to hit production.
-Figured the point of this wasn't to see how i'd write mocha and cypress tests though.
+Figured the point of this wasn't to see how i'd write mocha and cypress tests though...

 ## Notes

-- What is a hentai kitty and do I want to know?
+- I just checked the discord...
+What is a hentai kitty, should I be scared and do I want to know?

+- Both services could use better `types`.
+It would be good practice but typing everything is time expensive.

 - The final working and stable M.V.P after the 8 hours of time allocated can be found on commit hash: `3c7272f`.